-Andrew Haas is one of those concerned citizens.
-Haas has lived on the Hill for more than two decades and has seen it change during that time.
+Andrew Haas, one such citizen is.
+Haas is a Hill resident for over 20 years and has witnessed the Hill change many times.
 Previously having experience in natural resource conservation, Haas decided to use those skills to build a coalition to preserve the Kelly-Springfield building, and the neighboring White Motor Company building — home to the Stranger and the Rhino Room — which would also be part of the 75-foot office building design.

 “There are many parallels between natural resource conservation and historic preservation,” Haas said.
 “Healthy salmon runs require forests, wetlands, free-flowing streams, and estuaries to thrive.
-Likewise, urban ecosystems are sustained by parks, public transit, affordable housing and historic buildings.
-Historic buildings create a sense of place and a connection to the roots of the City.
+Urban ecosystems can also be sustained by public transit, parks, affordable housing, historic buildings, and other forms of public transport.
+The City’s roots are connected to historic buildings, which give it a feeling of being at home.
 They are the old growth trees of the urban landscape.”

 Really the only way to save the “old growth trees of the urban landscape” like the auto row buildings is to have them awarded landmark status by the Landmarks Preservation Board division of the City government.
-In order to be awarded landmark status a building must meet one of the following criteria:
+To be given landmark status, a building must fulfill one of the following requirements:

-- Be associated with a significant part of the cultural, political or economic heritage of the community, city, state, or nation
+- You can be associated with significant parts of the cultural, economic, or political heritage of the city, town, state or country

-- It is linked to the distinctive visual identity of the neighborhood
+- This is tied to the unique visual identity of each neighborhood

 Haas said that both the Kelly-Springfield and White Motor Company buildings meet several of the criteria for landmark status: the buildings were once home to the first REI store; the first employee at REI was Jim Whittaker (who later became CEO), the first American to climb Mt.
-Everest; the buildings are also prime examples of the auto row-style of architecture, and were designed by notable Seattle architect Julian Everett.
+Everest, the buildings were also designed by Julian Everett (a prominent Seattle architect), and are prime examples of auto-row architecture.

 Chris Moore, the executive director of the Washington Trust for Historic Preservation, said the two buildings meet the criteria for landmark status.
-The trust is a statewide non-profit group that advocates for preservation issues.
+It is an advocacy group for preservation that exists in every state.

 The City’s Efforts and Learning from the Past

 In order to curb the community’s concerns over gentrification, the Pike/Pine Conservation Overlay District was created by the City Council in 2009.
-The point of the district is to provide incentives to developers to keep existing structures intact.
-An example of this is the former home of Bauhaus, as the facade is still intact, but the rest of the building has been demolished to make way for a seven-story mixed-use development that is currently under construction.
-The Bauhaus building was nominated for landmark status in 2013, and despite outrage from the community, it was not granted.
+This district provides incentives for developers to preserve existing structures.
+The former Bauhaus home is an example.
+While the façade is intact, the remainder of the building was demolished in order to build a mixed-use seven-story development.
+The Bauhaus building was nominated in 2013 for landmark status.
+However, the community was outraged and it was refused.